The site

 The training course will be complemented by a comprehensive educational programme that will allow the participants to familiarise themselves with the tangible as well as the intangible heritage of Kosovo.

-The training course will take place from September, 26th, to October, 9th, 2022, and is jointly organised by Kosovo Council for Cultural Heritage and European Heritage Volunteers.
+The training course was jointly organised by Kosovo Council for Cultural Heritage and European Heritage Volunteers.